IT and Library Services

 geteduroam

-If you don't want to use the app, we recommend that you install a special eduroam setup file, known as a CAT file.
-The CAT file will make all the changes your device needs to connect to the eduroam service at the University of Greenwich.
-You can download the CAT file for your device from the eduroam website.
-The CAT website will automatically detect the operating system you are using and give you a link to download the appropriate configuration tool.
+If you don't want to use the app, we recommend that you install an eduroam setup file, known as a CAT file.
+This will make all the changes your device needs to connect to eduroam at the university.

-Any issues experienced with eduroam should be reported to your institution's IT support team, so any queries about access via your University of Greenwich account should always be referred to the IT Service Desk.
+Please report any problems using eduroam to your institution's IT support team.
+If you have a query about access via your University of Greenwich account, please contact the IT Service Desk.

 Trouble logging in?
 Double check your login details